tidwall/evio/README.md

 </p>
 <p align="center">Event Networking for Go</a></p>

 `evio` is an event driven networking framework that is fast and small.
 It makes direct [epoll](https://en.wikipedia.org/wiki/Epoll) and [kqueue](https://en.wikipedia.org/wiki/Kqueue) syscalls rather than the standard Go [net](https://golang.org/pkg/net/) package.
-It works in a similar to [libuv](https://github.com/libuv/libuv) and [libevent](https://github.com/libevent/libevent).
+It works in a similar manner as [libuv](https://github.com/libuv/libuv) and [libevent](https://github.com/libevent/libevent).

 The goal of this project is to create a server framework for Go that performs on par with [Redis](http://redis.io) and [Haproxy](http://www.haproxy.org) for packet handling, but without having to interop with Cgo.
 My hope is to use this as a foundation for [Tile38](https://github.com/tidwall/tile38) and other projects.

 ## Features

+- Very fast single-threaded design
 - Simple API.
-Only one entrypoint and four event functions
+Only one entrypoint and eight events
 - Low memory usage
-- Very fast single-threaded support
+- Supports tcp4, tcp6, and unix sockets
+- Allows multiple network binding on the same event loop
+- Has a flexible ticker event
 - Support for non-epoll/kqueue operating systems by simulating events with the net package.

 ## Getting Started